Indigenous Knowledge Systems Initiative Working Map

 Intergenerational oral history and knowledge transfer through experience are a few sources utilized within Indigenous communities.

-The earliest written public resources recognized as credible from an academic western perspective, were referenced to create the map.
+The earliest available written public documents, scaled surveys, and maps regarding Indigenous territory and history of the area were conducted by non-Indigenous people.
+These and the earliest written public resources recognized as credible from an academic western perspective, were referenced to create the map.

 As historic traditions vary from tribe to tribe, the map is not an authoritative document and does not reflect modern day land base.
-To get familiar with tribes in the locale, see the “New England and Native America” section and the “Tribal Land Acknowledgement Sources” section of the Working Syllabus.
+To get familiar with tribes in the locale, see the “Tribal Land Acknowledgement Sources” section of the Working Syllabus.

 The interpretive Envision Resilience IKSI map highlights tribal territories of the Wampanoag, Nauset, Tommokomoth, Narragansett, Pokanoket and other Algonquian-speaking peoples, overlapping with the Envision Resilience Challenge sites of 2021, 2022 and 2023.
 The map includes the land base of Massachusetts and Rhode Island, and the Challenge sites of Nantucket, Narragansett Bay and New Bedford and Fair Haven.